• ECTS

 Objectives

-Use thermodynamic data (enthalpy, entropy, heat capacity, etc.) to determine, in the case of homogeneous and heterogeneous equilibria, the direction of spontaneous evolution of a chemical reaction, to calculate the equilibrium constant of this chemical reaction and to predict the quantities or proportions of the different reactants.
-To know the influence of the parameters temperature, pressure and composition on a chemical equilibrium and to be able to use them to move this equilibrium in a given direction.
-Calculate the pH of acidic or basic solutions and mixtures.
-Interpret and/or calculate the evolution of the pH of a solution during a titration.
+Use thermodynamic data (enthalpy, entropy, heat capacity, etc.) to determine, in cases of homogeneous and heterogeneous equilibria, the direction of spontaneous evolution of a chemical reaction, to calculate the equilibrium constant of this chemical reaction, and to predict the quantities or proportions of the different reactants.
+Understanding the influence of temperature, pressure, and composition parameters on chemical equilibrium and being able to use them to shift this equilibrium in a given direction.
+Calculating the pH of acidic or basic solutions and mixtures.
+Interpreting and/or calculating the change in pH of a solution during titration.

 Be able to calculate a simple chemical reaction rate and identify the factors that influence it.

-Determine the direction of spontaneous evolution of a chemical reaction, calculate the equilibrium constant, determine the quantities of reactants at equilibrium and the speed at which they will appear in the medium.
+Determine the direction of spontaneous evolution of a chemical reaction, calculate the equilibrium constant, determine the quantities of reactants at equilibrium and the rate at which they will appear in the medium.

 Read more

-It is necessary to have previously followed a thermodynamics module.
-It is imperative to know the vocabulary and to know how to use the first two principles of thermodynamics.
+It is necessary to have previously completed a thermodynamics module.
+It is essential to be familiar with the vocabulary and know how to use the first two principles of thermodynamics.

 Read more